 Osteosarcoma

 Osteosarcoma is the next most common form of bone cancer and is most prevalent in children and adolescents.
 It usually develops in the hip, knee, or shoulder and grows quickly.
-It can spread to nearby lymph nodes and other body parts where the bones are growing (also known as growth plates) like the top part of the lower leg bone and the thigh bone.
+It can spread to nearby lymph nodes and other body parts where the bones are growing (also known as growth plates) like the top of the lower leg and thigh bones.

 Ewing sarcoma